 Diamonds are a girl’s best friend, but could they also be her investment portfolio?
 Jewelry has been seen as a currency since time immemorial.
-It paid a king’s ransom in medieval age and is still used as dowry in some cultures.
-And if bought smart, it can generate financial return.
+It paid a king’s ransom in the medieval age and is still used as a dowry in some cultures.
+And if bought smart, it can generate a financial return.
 Either way, it is probably more enjoyable to buy sparkling jewels rather than dusty, boring shares and stocks.
 Read on, we listed everything you need to know before you invest in jewelry.

 Do your homework on trends by searching a price database:

 The capricious nature of fashion is an issue in jewelry investment.
 Doing an intensive research on an auction price database such as Mearto is the best way to be in the know of rising trends, which will help you to acquire pieces that will rise in value.
-This will allow you to get a return from your investment or find pieces to pass to coming generations as heirlooms.
+This will allow you to get a return on your investment or find pieces to pass to coming generations as heirlooms.

-When we look at market trends, diamonds consistently retain their value and provide return.
-The quality of the diamond, defined in 4 C’s –cut, clarity, color and carat- is the most important denominator for its future value.
+When we look at market trends, diamonds consistently retain their value and provide a return.
+The quality of the diamond, defined in 4 C’s –cut, clarity, color, and carat- is the most important denominator for its future value.
 When buying a diamond, keep in mind that clarity and color are more important than carat or size.
 It is better to have a smaller, better quality diamond then a larger but cloudy stone.
-When it comes to the cut of the diamond, newer and trendy cuts tend to hold temporary value.
+When it comes to the cut of the diamond, newer and trendy cuts tend to hold a temporary value.
 So if you want an investment piece, stick with fairly standard shapes.

 Styles with intricate gem setting and expert metal craftsmanship will hold their value better and would be worth more than the sum of their parts.
-However, platinum for example, wouldn’t hold its value as well as gold, although it is harder to carve and requires more craftsmanship.
+However, platinum, for example, wouldn’t hold its value as well as gold, although it is harder to carve and requires more craftsmanship.
 Or Victorian styles, albeit complex and sophisticated, are not sought after in the market because their styles are perceived outdated.

 Vintage: Brand and Provenance

-In vintage jewelry, brand and provenance determines the value and potential value increase of a piece.
-Some iconic names such as Cartier, Tiffany & Co., VCA Alhambra will retain value and possibly provide return in time.
+In vintage jewelry, brand and provenance determine the value and potential value increase of a piece.
+Some iconic names such as Cartier, Tiffany & Co., VCA Alhambra will retain value and possibly provide a return in time.
 Some other brands normally associated with costume jewelry, such as Chanel and Judith Leiber, continue to have a high market value, even when they aren’t made of precious metals or diamonds.
 A classic designer and a timeless design is the recipe for a safe bet when it is well maintained.
-Nevertheless an avant-garde piece is more of a gamble, but if it has its moment, then it will probably be huge.
+Nevertheless, an avant-garde piece is more of a gamble, but if it has its moment, then it will probably be huge.
 Regardless, what doesn’t change is the fact that the quality of a piece determines its future chance and research along with knowledge of the trends in necessary.